 Coaching is vital to motivate and inspire employees at all levels, based on gathered data.
-Their respective strengths and weaknesses should be explored in depth, with an emphasis on positivity.
+Exploring their respective strengths and weaknesses should be in depth, with an emphasis on positivity.

-Team leaders and managers should be present during coaching delivered in person, while any coaching performed remotely has to be monitored too.
+Team leaders and managers should be present during coaching delivered in person.
 Check that their coaching aligns with management’s expectations and the agents’ specific needs.

 Are they setting goals for staff to achieve?
 Are they driving growth?

-Customer service quality analysts should be integrated into call centers carefully, with openness and honesty.
-Employees at all levels have to know why the QA program is taking place, what it involves and how the analysts will interact with them.
+Integrating customer service quality analysts into call centers should be done carefully, with openness and honesty.
+Employees at all levels have to know why the QA program is taking place, what it involves, and how the analysts will interact with them.

 Employee feedback will let you know how empathetic analysts are.
 Invite agents, team leaders and managers to share their views on how well the analysts are integrating into the call center.
-Use this to help the QA analyst forge stronger bonds with their colleagues over time.
+Use this to help the QA analyst forge stronger bonds with their colleagues.

 A QA analyst must be able to come into your call center and start evaluating performance with minimal delay.
 Obviously, they need time to familiarize themselves with your company goals, working methods and the agents’ behavior, but they should learn quickly.

-Otherwise, they could be slowing the rate of improvement down, letting mistakes and cases of poor service go unfixed for longer than necessary.
-Consider testing candidates for the QA analyst role: explore their capacity to absorb information, to adapt to new projects and more.
+Otherwise, they could slow the rate of improvement, letting mistakes and cases of poor service go unfixed for longer than necessary.
+Consider testing candidates for the QA analyst role, explore their capacity to absorb information, to adapt to new projects and more.

 A creative mindset can be a major asset for customer service quality analysts.
-Identifying flaws in the CX means that solutions must be found too — and having the ability to conceive effective coaching / training methods could help agents reach new heights.
+Identifying flaws in the CX means finding solutions too — and having the ability to conceive effective coaching/training methods could help agents reach new heights.

-While an analytical, logical mindset is crucial, so too is the capacity to think outside the box.
+While an analytical, logical mindset is crucial, so too is the capacity to be creative.
 For example, agents could struggle to grasp a particular issue during coaching sessions.
 An analyst with the skills to approach it from another perspective and inspire the agent to see things more clearly is extremely useful.

-Testing analysts in similar theoretical situations is a solid way to measure this KPI, as is monitoring their interactions with staff.
+Testing analysts in similar theoretical situations is a solid way to measure this KPI for quality analysts, as is monitoring their interactions with staff.
 Can they improvise?
 Are they able to make complex data understandable for people with different mindsets?

-The KPIs explored above will all help you measure the quality analyst in your call center and identify their capabilities.
-Your quality assurance program is too important to take lightly: mistakes, delays and confusion can all affect your customer service significantly in the long run.
+The KPIs of quality analysts explored above will all help you measure the quality analyst in your call center and identify their capabilities.
+Your quality assurance program is too important to take lightly — mistakes, delays and confusion can all affect your customer service significantly in the long run.

 Make sure managers and team leaders stay in close contact with the quality analyst in your call center.
 Communicate and collaborate across QA software to track agents’ progress, coaching and more to prevent analysts’ working in isolation.
-They should be incorporated into your company’s everyday operations from the beginning.
+Incorporate them into your company’s everyday operations from the beginning.